 - Require regional needs assessments for adult education programs so that additional resources can be appropriately utilized to close service gaps.

-- Improve coordination of family skill building initiatives with other services, including coordination of free and affordable child care for adult learners and co-location of supports for children with education and workforce training.
+- Improve coordination of family skill building initiatives with other services, including coordination of free and affordable child care for adult learners and co-location of supports for children with education and workforce training programs for their parents.

 All students deserve access to teachers, counselors, health professional, social workers and others who are trained to help build important skills and connect with critical academic, health and social supports and services.

-- Continue and expand support to schools to ensure access to trained mental health professionals and services on-site and through community partnerships.
+- Continue and expand support to schools to ensure access to trained mental health professionals and services on-site and through school-based and school-linked physical and mental health services.